exercism/elixir-analyzer/README.md

   feature "has spec" do

     mentor_message "elixir.two_fer.no_specification"
-    severity :message # or :disapprove or :refer match :all # :any, :none, :one
+    severity :info # or :disapprove or :refer match :all # :any, :none, :one
     # status :test # :skip